sumbal-ilyass/Sentiment-Analysis-/README.md

 License
 This project is open-source and available under the MIT License.

-Feel free to modify and enhance! 🎉
+Feel free to modify, enhance, and share your improvements!